 Setting up a trust is a good way to protect your assets or provide for your heirs.
 For the average person, there are a lot of questions associated with establishing a trust.
 It can be a complex task and it’s important to understand the ramifications.

 That’s an extremely important question.
 The truth is that the tax issues surrounding estate planning can be confusing and overwhelming.
 We have the experience necessary to help you.
-Here’s what you need to know about trusts and taxes in Colorado.
+Here’s what you need to know about trusts and Colorado estate tax.

 The Law Regarding Trusts in Colorado